22. Inspections where no children are living in the home

 If children have been accommodated since the last inspection, it may be possible to use information about their placements as evidence about the experiences and progress of children.
 Inspection activity can include talking to children who have recently left and the professionals who have worked with them.

-Where a home does not have children living there, does not intend to take placements and plans to remain closed for some time, an interim inspection is undertaken and no judgement is made.
+Where a home does not have children living there, does not intend to take placements and plans to remain closed for some time, no inspection is undertaken and therefore no judgement is made.
 A condition that the home notifies Ofsted if it intends to accept a placement is imposed by sending a notice of proposal to the provider and then a notice of decision.
 The condition must be worded as follows: